Marathon Man: Bandon resident runs the original course in Athens

 Thus the first lesson in the story.

-“For people out there, if you see signs, don’t ignore them,” Settles said.
+“For people out there, if you see signs, don’t ignore them,” Littles said.

-Once he had the diagnosis, Settles knew he needed surgery.
+Once he had the diagnosis, Littles knew he needed surgery.
 But he had already committed to the Pear Blossom run in Medford, a popular 10-miler.

 “I told them they couldn’t do surgery until after Pear Blossom,” he said.
 “I ran on Saturday and they did surgery on Tuesday.”